 The implication isn't that the priorities listed above should be yours.
 Your priorities are personal, and you must choose your own priorities.
-You might decide that taking your children to another country—so they can see another culture—is more important than paying off your mortgage early.
+You might decide that taking your children to another country—so they can experience another culture—is more important than paying off your mortgage early.
 Or you might decide the opposite.
 That's your decision.
-The point is that the most successful budget is a reflection of your deepest-held priorities.
+The point is that the most successful budget is a reflection of your deepest-held priorities and financial goals.

-Make Small, Infrequent Lifestyle Changes
+Making Small, Infrequent Lifestyle Changes Is Key

 It's easy to give up on goals that are too ambitious, too fast.
-"Go to the gym seven days a week!" might be too ambitious for someone who doesn't exercise at all, but "go to the gym twice a week" is a reasonable goal.
+"Go to the gym seven days a week" might be too ambitious for someone who doesn't exercise at all, but "go to the gym twice a week" is a reasonable goal.
 Similarly, drastically chopping your spending—or dramatically re-directing your money—might be too large of a lifestyle change.
 It's tough to go from spending $100 on entertainment every weekend to spending $0.

 Nothing compares to feeling a sense of accomplishment.
 Build milestones into your budget so that you can have the satisfaction of hitting your goals.
 These milestones can be symbolic—say, when you have paid an additional $10,000 towards repaying your mortgage (in addition to your regular mortgage payments).
 Sure, you don't have your entire mortgage paid off yet—but you're $10,000 closer, and that's a reason to celebrate.

 Here's an important tip: Don't necessarily celebrate by splurging.
-That's like celebrating losing 5 pounds by eating an entire cheesecake.
+That's like celebrating losing five pounds by eating an entire cheesecake.
 We are taught to believe that "celebrating" must involve spending a lot of money.
 It doesn't.

 Real celebration—at its core—usually involves spending quality time with the people you love.
 You can celebrate by turning up the music and dancing in your living room.
 You can celebrate by renting your favorite movie or spending a day at your favorite park.
 Or you can celebrate in the way you did when you were a kid: by giving someone an enthusiastic high-five.